dgeb/json-api/format/index.md

 }
 ```

-In this example, the `comments` variable is expanded by
+In this example, the `posts.comments` variable is expanded by
 "exploding" the array specified in the `"links"` section of each post.
 The URL template specification [[RFC6570](https://tools.ietf.org/html/rfc6570)]
 specifies that the default explosion is to percent encode the array members